-Further details about Bapcor's ongoing economic, environmental and social sustainability initiatives are provided in the Sustainability section of its 2022 Annual Report.
-A review of the Group's risk management framework and risk register was undertaken during the 2022 financial year.
+Further details about Bapcor's ongoing economic, environmental and social sustainability initiatives are provided in the ESG Report section in the Annual Report.
+A review of the Group's risk management framework and risk register was undertaken during the 2023 financial year.